 HBHL funding: $3,159,000

-View the first in a series of case studies that show how using NeuroHub can facilitate research across a variety of disciplines.
+View a case study that shows how using NeuroHub can facilitate research in an MRI workflow.